ldunn865/data_policy_ons/README.md

 ## GUIDANCE/ GROUND RULES

+1) Install packages using requirements.txt
-1) Run main.ipynb
+2) Run main.ipynb
-2) Change to notebooks then type into the terminal streamlit run app.py
+3) Change to notebooks then type into the terminal streamlit run app.py

 ## Project Organization